ejgarcian/videosubs/README.md

 file = "YOUR--VIDEO--FILE.mp4"
 ```

 But for the results obtained was very well in performance and precision of the close caption and time frames position.
-Another strange situation is the model capture al sounds as sounds and other languages speakers, but it was very interesting experience.
+Another strange situation is the model capture al sounds as sounds and other languages speakers, but it was a very interesting experience.

 Other parameters in the example provided script is the use of the translation mode, I use the translation of a English Video to a Spanish Closed Caption, and it was very well, to handle the translation mode:
 ```